jmrphy/media_civil_war/media_civil_war.md

 To further assess the hypothesized mechanism, Model 4 considers the separate effects estimated for each component of MDI (newspapers, radios, and televisions per person), within the subset of pre-mass communications systems.
-The results suggest mixed evidence of Observable Implication 3, namely that television density should have the strongest bellicose effect, whereas newspaper and radio density should have the second and least strongest effects, respectively.
+The results suggest mixed evidence of Hypothesis 3, namely that television density should have the strongest bellicose effect, whereas newspaper and radio density should have the second and least strongest effects, respectively.
 Model 4 reveals that controlling for each component, television does have the largest and most statistically significant effect compared to newspaper and radio.
 However, the model provides no evidence that newspaper or radio have any independent effect.